 Inspired by the work entitled Au plus près des gens (Getting close to people, published by the King Baudouin Foundation in 2005), starting in 2007, the Fund's work will be based on a two-year cycle focussing on one of the topics raised by the book.

-The theme of the first three-year cycle (2007-2009) is Work and Mental Health.
-Both the issue of loss of employment and the rehabilitation through work of people with mental problems are dealt with.
+The theme of the first three-year cycle was Work and Mental Health.
+Both the issue of loss of employment and the rehabilitation through work of people with mental problems were dealt with.